matthewkohn/phase-1-project/README.md

 # CRYPTO GENIE APP

 ## Description
-Crypto Genie is a single-page application that displays on-the-fly crypto prices and information for today's top-100 cryptocurrencies.
+Crypto Genie is a single-page application that pulls up-to-date crypto data for the current top-100 cryptocurrencies from the [CoinGecko API]('https://www.coingecko.com/en/api/documentation') and displays that data in the DOM.

-The [Coin Gecko API docs]('https://www.coingecko.com/en/api/documentation') can be found at: https://www.coingecko.com/en/api/documentation.

 Visit the [Crypto Genie Demo](https://matthewkohn.github.io/phase-1-project/) to try it out yourself!

-This app was created as a final project for Flatiron Schools Phase-1.
+This app was created as a final project for Flatiron Schools Software Engineering course, Phase-1.

 ## Usage
 1. When the DOM loads, a dropdown menu containing the current top-100 cryptocurrencies is loaded.